anyproto/docs/community/community-forum/how-to-join-the-community.md

 # How to Join the Community?

 If you want to post on the Anytype Community Forum, you need an account there.
-Open your desktop app, go to the top menu, click on Help, and chose Anytype Community:&#x20;
+Open your desktop app, go to the top menu, click on Help, and choose Anytype Community:&#x20;

 ![](<../../.gitbook/assets/Join Anytype Community on desktop (1).png>)